11ty/11ty-website/src/docs/watch-serve.md

 Try out the [`devcert-cli`](https://github.com/davewasmer/devcert-cli) package to generate a localhost key and certificate for `https` and HTTP/2.
 {%- endcallout %}

+* {% addedin "2.0.0-canary.4" %}For a full list of `encoding` values supported by Node (also used in the `Content-Type` HTTP Header), check out [Node’s Buffer documentation](https://nodejs.org/api/buffer.html#buffers-and-character-encodings).
-{% addedin "2.0.0-canary.5" %}The `404.html` convention supported by Netlify, GitHub Pages, Vercel, and others is now supported and we use the content from a `404.html` in your output folder when serving the error page for missing content.
+* {% addedin "2.0.0-canary.5" %}The `404.html` convention supported by Netlify, GitHub Pages, Vercel, and others is now supported and we use the content from a `404.html` in your output folder when serving the error page for missing content.

 ### Swap back to Browsersync {% addedin "2.0.0" %}

-You _may_ swap back to Eleventy Dev Server using the `setServerOptions` configuration API and the [`@11ty/eleventy-server-browsersync` package](https://github.com/11ty/eleventy-server-browsersync).
+You can swap back to Eleventy Dev Server using the `setServerOptions` configuration API and the [`@11ty/eleventy-server-browsersync` package](https://github.com/11ty/eleventy-server-browsersync).

 First, install it: